PLSysSec/lio/lio-simple/tutorial/blog-2-tutorial.md

 The overall changes are straight forward: we want to make sure that we use the privilege when we label a post so `labelPost` calls `labelP` -- which is like `label` but takes a privilege -- with the supplied privilege.
 Similarly, when we want to assert that the current user can modify an existing labeled post we give `guardAllocP` -- which is like `guardAlloc`, but takes a privilege -- the supplied privilege.
 If the privilege corresponds to the author of the post the check performed by `guardAllocP` will succeed.

-Lastly, we need to modify `Application.hs` to call our modified insert and update function with the current privileges:
+Lastly, we need to modify `Application.hs` to call our modified insert and update functions with the current privileges:

 ```haskell
     post "/" $ withUser $ \user -> do